A sensitivity analysis approach to principal stratification with a continuous longitudinal intermediate outcome: Applications to a cohort stepped wedge trial: Motivating data example and objective

 The primary outcome of this study was the proportion of participants who tested for HIV over the previous 3 months.
-Figure \ref{fig:table_YM}(a) shows the HIV testing proportion in different time periods.
-An important secondary outcome was the sensitivity to HIV testing social norms, which was measured by six items asking participants about their perceived social norm regarding HIV testing.
-The HIV testing social norms have been studied as an intermediate outcome (or mediator) and proved to have a significant relationship with the uptake of HIV testing (\cite{BABALOLA2007, PERKINS2018, ZHAO2018}).
-Figure \ref{fig:table_YM}(b) shows that HIV testing social norms score in different time periods.
-In the context of the SW-CRT reported by \citet{TANG2018}, our goal is to investigate whether the causal effects of crowdsourcing intervention on the HIV testing uptake differ across different strata defined by social norm, under a principal stratification framework, to assess the role of social norm.
+Table~\ref{tab:table_YM}(a) shows the HIV testing proportion in different time periods.
+An important secondary outcome was the sensitivity to HIV testing social norms, which was measured by six items asking participants about their perceived social norm regarding HIV testing. {While the cluster-period means in Table \ref{tab:table_YM}(b) suggest a modest average impact of the intervention on social norms, this does not necessarily imply an absence of intervention effect.
+First, observed averages may conflate secular trends with intervention effects in a stepped wedge trial, and opposing directions may mask true changes due to the crowdsourcing intervention.
+Second, the absence of a strong mean effect does not rule out important heterogeneity across participants, as some may experience increases in perceived norms while others experience decreases.
+The principal stratification framework is well-suited to investigate potential treatment effect heterogeneity within these different response patterns.
+Finally, the HIV testing social norms have been studied as an intermediate outcome (or mediator) and proved to have a significant relationship with the uptake of HIV testing in prior observational studies \citep{PERKINS2018, ZHAO2018}, providing some basis for considering social norm as an intermediate outcome of interest in this trial.} In the context of the SW-CRT reported by \citet{TANG2018}, our goal is to investigate whether the causal effects of crowdsourcing intervention on the HIV testing uptake differ across different strata defined by social norm, under a principal stratification framework.

+To provide insights into the role of social norm in the crowdsourcing HIV intervention study, we pursue the potential outcomes framework, {and propose an approach to define principal causal effect estimands in the context of closed-cohort SW-CRTs with a continuous intermediate outcome.
+Our framework accommodates arbitrary treatment contrasts, allowing the assessment of both short-term and long-term principal causal effects (PCEs).}